 While each Native American tribe is unique in its death practices, there are some common beliefs about death and the burial process held by many tribes.
 Since Native Americans do not organize time through structured calendars, their bereavement practices often center on natural elements and seasons.
-It is important to understand traditional beliefs about death and burial rituals as a way to preserve these cultures and respectfully help Native Americans dealing with death.
+Understanding traditional beliefs about death and burial rituals offers a way to preserve these cultures and respectfully help Native Americans dealing with death.

 Pat Janis, the Oglala Sioux Tribe's Burial Assistance Program Director, and medicine man Two Dogs share traditional and modern death rituals among the Sioux tribe in the Rapid City Journal.
 Generally, the Sioux believe it takes four days after burial for the spirit of the deceased to journey to its next resting place.
 They believe death is not an end of life, but the beginning of another journey for the spirit.

 Traditionally, the Sioux would place the body of the deceased in a tree or on the platform of a scaffold that stood about eight feet above the ground, and the remains stayed there for one year.
 The body was treated as if it still had life.
 The person was clothed in his or her best clothing and sewed into an animal skin.
 This bundle was placed on the scaffold along with the deceased's possessions and food items.
 After one year the body was buried in the ground.

 Combination of Christain and Native American Death Rituals

 Today, many Sioux practice both traditional and modern Christian death rituals.
 This process takes about two days where the family of the deceased holds wakes over both days in a large area.
 Wherever the wake takes place is also where the funeral takes place since they prefer not to move the body until the actual burial.
 The family of the deceased feeds everyone in attendance over the course of the two days and at least one family member has to stand by the body at all times.